MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 ## Clean up

 Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
-If you made any changes, revert them now.
+If you made any changes, revert them as needed.
 If you're using a local PC as your lab environment, you can archive or delete the prototype app folder that you created for this exercise.